 Kintla Yoga, LLC offers a variety of services including private and group yoga therapy sessions, training opportunities for yoga teachers, mental health care providers, in-service trainings, cloud-based programs for NGOs, government and academic institutions, as well as consulting services, and cloud-based programs for mental health care practitioners to implement with clients (including a comprehensive symptom assessment tool).

 The most recent research on KYT (2018) was with individuals having experienced varied traumatic histories and included significant improvements in five domains of functioning (cognitive, psychological, emotional, relational, and physical health and wellbeing) after just 8 weeks of the KYT protocol.

-KYT is trauma-informed, primary evidence-based, heart-centered, mindfulness-focused, and choice-driven rooted in ancient yogic traditions, empathy, and compassion.
+KYT is trauma-informed, primary evidence-based, heart-centered, mindfulness-focused, and choice-driven rooted in ancient yogic traditions, neuroscience, empathy, and compassion.